qianweicheng/rasa/edo_pro/wangxy/XY_rasa_03/data/nlu.md

 - Adding attachments from Microsoft Office apps to your message
 - Hello, Adding attachments from Microsoft Office apps to your message
 - how do i ad attachents from ms office to my message?
+- I want to add microsoft office attachments to my message.
+- hello! how do i add the microsoft attachment?
+- hello! how do i add attachments from microsoft office apps to message

 ## intent:affirm
 - yes